By Grand Central Station I Sat Down and Wept: Style and reception

 The title, as a foretaste of Smart's poetic techniques, uses metre (it is largely anapaestic), contains words denoting exalted or intensified states (grandeur, centrality, weeping), and alludes to Psalm 137 ("By the waters of Babylon we lay down and wept ...") which indicates metaphorical significance for the novel's subject matter.

 In an essay for Open Letters Monthly, Ingrid Norton stated "the power of emotion to transform one’s perspective on the world is the theme of this wildly poetic novel", calling it "a howl of a book, shot through with vivid imagery and ecstatic language, alternately exasperating and invigorating".

 Just 2000 copies of By Grand Central Station I Sat Down and Wept were printed on its initial publication by Editions Poetry London in 1945, and it did not achieve popularity at its initial release.
 Smart's mother, Louise, led a successful campaign with government officials to have its publication banned in Canada.
 She bought up as many copies as she could find of those that made their way into the country and had them burned.
 Barker himself, in a letter to Smart, described the novel as "a Catherine wheel of a book."

 The book was reissued in 1966 by Panther Books, with an introduction by the critic Brigid Brophy.
 At that time the novelist Angela Carter praised the novel in a Guardian review as “like Madame Bovary blasted by lightning” but later wrote privately to her friend, the critic Lorna Sage, that it inspired her to found the feminist publisher Virago Press, from "the desire that no daughter of mine should ever be in a position to be able to write BY GRAND CENTRAL STATION I SAT DOWN AND WEPT, exquisite prose though it might contain.
 (BY GRAND CENTRAL STATION I TORE OFF HIS BALLS would be more like it, I should hope.)"
 Brigid Brophy described the novel as "one of the half-dozen masterpieces of poetic prose in the world".

 Legacy

 The novel remains in print.
 It is widely regarded as a classic of women's Modernist literature.

-Laura Lamson authored the screenplay, but this remains unproduced.
+Laura Lamson authored a screenplay, but it remains unproduced.

 Excerpts from the novel, and other of the author's writings, feature in Elizabeth Smart: On The Side of the Angels (1991), an hour-long documentary of the writer, written and directed by Maya Gallus.